MPhil in Buddhist Studies

 You will be requested to select a primary Buddhist canonical language.
 The options currently available are Sanskrit, Classical Tibetan and Classical Chinese.

 Study of the chosen language is complemented by training in various aspects relevant to the study of Buddhism, including historical, literary, and philosophical.
-Teaching happens through lectures and tutorials, utilising the small group practice characteristic of Oxford, and is assessed by a qualifying exam at the end of the first year, ensuring that you have fully comprehended the first year’s teaching activities.
+Teaching happens through lectures and tutorials, utilising the small group practice characteristic of Oxford.

 This solid base of training is built on in the second year with the in-depth study of important Buddhist texts in the original language in which you are specialising.

 You are also required to choose one optional paper.
 Possible options are a second primary Buddhist language (Sanskrit, Tibetan or Chinese) or a paper chosen from a list published annually.
 These optional courses are subject to availability of teaching each year.